Difference Between Modular, Mobile, and Manufactured Homes

 Construction Methods

-Manufactured homes are completely constructed in a factory and then transported to the home site.
+Manufactured homes are constructed in a factory and transported to the home site.
 Once they arrive at their destinations, they are indistinguishable from site-built homes.
 They are not usually moved again.
 This allows the entire process, start to finish, to be overseen with consistency and accuracy, which cuts down on many of the delays and disruptions in traditionally built homes.
 They are built according to federal construction codes from Housing and Urban Development (HUD).

 Home Design and Options